Jumpy22/JackTheLogger/README.md

 ## Usage

 1. Clone the repository or download the `main.py` file.
-2. Open a terminal or command prompt and navigate to the directory containing `dll_monitor.py`.
+2. Open a terminal or command prompt and navigate to the directory containing `main.py`.
 3. Run the script:

     ```bash
-    python main.py
+    python3 main.py
     ```

 4. When prompted, enter the name of the process you want to monitor (including the extension, e.g., `example.exe`).